antronerds/r2-tutorials/docs/Did_You_Know.md

 ### Statistical-tests

-In both types of Differential expressed genes (FindDiff) the two group and the multiple group variant you have
+In both types of Differential expressed genes (FindDiff) the two groups and the multiple group variant R2 offers several types of statistical tests as already stated in the differental expressed chapter.

+* two group differential expression.
+  * T-test
+  * Mann-Withney U-test.
+  * Log2 foldchange
+  * Limma test
+  * DESeq2 test

+* Differential expression between groups
+  * ANOVA
+  * Kruskal-Wallis: You have non-parametic data and more then 2 groups, in this  test the data is replaced by their rank position.
+I case you want to indentify the difference between specific groups such as  group 1 vs 2, 2 vs 3 you should use the Mann-Withney test for two group comparisons.
+  * Pair-wise tests